STRESS MANAGEMENT

 reduce anger and fear

-avoid harsh judgements, fault finding and criticism towards self and others
+avoid harsh judgements, fault finding and criticism towards

-grieve past losses, heal former trauma, resolve past inconsistencies
+grieve past losses, heal former trauma, resolve past

 home and clothing clean, safe and orderly